alexemorris/ED-Tools/README.md

   Import-IDX "big.idx" -Parallel
 ```

-## Packaging full release module
+## Packaging for a release
 In the future this should be automated.
 But its a 3 step process.
 1. Build the solution using Release configuration
-2. Create a *copy* of the 'powershell' directory in the root of the repository
+2. Create a *copy* of the 'ED-Tools' directory in the root of the repository somewhere locally
-3. Set the relevant version in the .psd1 file
+3. Set the relevant version in the new .psd1 file
 4. You're good to go!

 ## Parsers